Admission Schemes and Requirements

-For International and non-JUPAS local students, applications normally start from mid/late October.
-Further details, please visit the website of OAFA.
-Application deadlines are divided into the following two categories for admission 2020:
+For International and non-JUPAS local students, applications normally open from mid/late October.
+For further details, please visit the OAFA's website.
+Application deadlines are divided into the following two categories for admission 2021:

-Promising students can expect to be contacted for an interview (via Skype or phone) after receipt of their application.
-Early applicants who do not here back from CUHK by 31 December should assume that they have been deferred for consideration within the Regular Application pool.
+Promising applicants can expect to be contacted for an interview (via Skype or phone) after receipt of their application.
+Early applicants who do not hear back from CUHK by 31 December should assume that their application will be considered with the Regular Application pool.

 ||Local (in HKD)||International (in HKD)|

 |Hostel (Dorm) Fee^||HK $12,000||HK $12,000|